 Fig. 13.
-Wind dataset: (a-b) \mathcal{I} is visualized with its point-wise mean (a), together with its quantized visualization (b); (c) spaghetti plots of 1-cells; (d-e) \mathcal{I} is visualized with its patch-wise variance and entropy, respectively; (f) aggregate segmentation from [18].
-For the yellow-blue diverging colormap, blue means low and yellow means high value.
+Wind dataset: (a-b) \mathcal{I} is visualized with its point-wise mean (a), together with its quantized visralization (b); (c) spaghetti plots of 2-cell boundaries; (d-e) \mathcal{I} is visualized with its patch-wise variance and entropy, respectively; (f) aggregate segmentation from [18].